 In the days to come we will inform you of our progress and we may ask for your help if possible by donating to the cause.
 You may do this through the Community Counts Foundation which is a registered Canadian charity.
 Your contribution will help us support local initiatives in Canada as well as help our team in Sri Lanka fabricate new sets of Out-of-the-Box Curriculum toys in Sri Lanka.

-We will also sponsor the Image Arc auction of original scaled-up Mayachitram (Mystery Paintings) from Sri Lanka to support future Garden Path projects.
-The Falling Sky News – debut issue due out this September – will keep you informed.
+We will also sponsor the Image Arc auction of original scaled-up Mayachitram (see 24 HR GALLERY above) from Sri Lanka to support future Garden Path projects.
+The Falling Sky News – debut issue due out … who knows when?
+This fall maybe?
+Will keep you informed.

-Many years ago the American writer Walker Percy asked a question which remains unanswered and more relevant than ever today.
+Around the time of the Apollo 11 Mission the American writer Walker Percy asked a question which remains unanswered but is more relevant than ever today.
 “How does one live a life of meaning in a depraved and predatory society?”
-Answering that question is the real moonshot.
+Answering that question is the real moonshot these days.